brohlf/technical-writing-portfolio/Discord Setup Tutorial/tutorial.md

 are superior to what is offered by available VTTs.
 It's also much more convenient for your community to interact through Discord than through a VTT, or even through other chat focused apps like Zoom or Teams.

 Discord servers are free spaces that provide text, voice, and video chat features.
-Servers are easy to create, but harnassing their potential can be a bit intimidating.
+Servers are easy to create, but harnessing their potential can be a bit intimidating.
 Your job is already hard enough, and all the time you spend wrangling technology is time you aren't focusing on the game.